Flipping out with many flips: hardness of testing k-monotonicity: Lower Bounds over the Hypercube

 \begin{theorem} Given $2\leq k \leq g(k,n) =\littleO{\sqrt n}$, there exist $C > 0$, and a collection $\cl{F}$ of Boolean functions, such that \begin{enumerate} \item[(i)] every $f \in \cl{F}$ is $\bigOmega{1}$-far from being $g(k,n)$-monotone, and \item[(ii)] the probability that a uniformly random chain in $\{0,1\}^n$ detects a violation to $k$-monotonicity for $f$ is $\littleO{\exp\left(-C \frac{\sqrt n}{(g(k,n)/k)^2}\right)}$. \end{enumerate} \end{theorem}

 We then show that any other non-adaptive, one-sided tester gives rise to a chain tester, with only a small blowup in the query complexity.

-\begin{theorem} Any non-adaptive one-sided $q$-query $(k, g(k,n))$-tester implies an $\bigO{q^{k+1}n}$-query tester that queries points on a distribution over chains, and succeeds with constant probability.
+\begin{theorem} Any non-adaptive one-sided $q$-query $(k, g(k,n))$-tester for Boolean monotonicity over $\{0,1\}^n$ implies an $\bigO{q^{k+1}n}$-query tester that queries points on a distribution over chains, and succeeds with constant probability.
 In particular, if $p$ is the success probability of the basic chain tester, then $p=\Omega(1/q^{k+1})$. \end{theorem}